Real Friends (Schools Tour)

 All our equipment is PAT tested.

-The majority of our support team are CRB checked and have at least level 1 safeguarding training.
+All support staff are DBS checked and have at least level 1 safeguarding training.